-Your marriage certificate is a testimony of the fact that you legally married your partner, and contains all the relevant details such as the names of you and your spouse, the place where you got married, the wedding date, and other important information.
-For your marriage certificate to remain valid in the UAE, it needs to be attested.
+Your marriage certificate is a testimony of the fact that you legally married your partner and contains all the relevant details, such as the names of you and your spouse, the place where you got married, the wedding date, and other important information.
+For your marriage certificate to be valid in the UAE, you must process Marriage Certificate Attestation.

-Now while countries that are members of the Hague Convention have the freedom of getting an Apostille issued (i.e., a type of attestation) that would stay valid in foreign countries, this isn’t the case with UAE.
-To live in the Emirates with your spouse, you need to have an attested or legalized copy of your marriage certificate.
+While countries that are members of the Hague Convention (Apostille countries) have the freedom to get an Apostille certificate that would stay valid in foreign countries, this isn’t the case with UAE.
+To live in the Emirates with your spouse, you must undergo the authentication of marriage certificates.

-While the UAE is one of the most popular places for US businessmen, veterans, and ex-pats to move to, it does come with its traditions and cultural values that differ from the ones adopted in the United States.
-You’ll be required to abide by different legal obligations when you move to the UAE, and this includes having a valid, “legalized” marriage certificate with you if you’re planning on living with your spouse.
-Fail to have one and you may have to deal with severe consequences.
+While the UAE is one of the most popular places for US businessmen, veterans, and expats to move to, its traditions and cultural values differ from those adopted in the United States.
+You’ll be required to abide by different legal obligations when you move to the UAE.
+This includes having a valid and legalized marriage certificate if you plan to live with your spouse.
+Fail to have one, and you may have to deal with consequences.

-This is why you need to have your US-issued marriage certificate attested for use in UAE when you move there with your spouse.
-Apart from this, marriage certificate attestation is also needed if you:
+You need to process the legalization of US Marriage Certificates for use in UAE when you move there with your spouse.
+Apart from this, marriage certificate authentication is also required if you are:

-In addition to these, a marriage certificate may also be needed for other purposes.
-Not having a legalized copy can bar you from availing certain services and out you through quite an ordeal, whereas with an authenticated copy, you can sail through the requirements.
+In addition to these, you may also need a marriage certificate for other purposes.
+Not having a legalized copy can bar you from availing of certain services and put you through quite an ordeal, whereas with an authenticated copy, you can sail through the requirements.

 For you to have your US-issued marriage certificate attested, you’ll need:

-Which Authorities Do You Need To Contact For Attestation?
+Which Authorities Do You Need to Contact for Verification?

-As is the case with many other types of documents that require attestation, you’ll also need to contact multiple departments and ministries for your marriage certificate authentication.
+As is the case with many other types of documents that require attestation, you’ll also need to contact multiple departments and ministries for your marriage certificate legalization.
 These include: